javalc6/VisualAp/README.md

 VisualAp is a visual framework for building application and systems based on visual components.
 # Overview
 VisualAp can be used in order to perform audio processing, image processing, text and other process-driven emulation.
 VisualAp provides a visual framework based on lightweight components, called proclet.
 The user can create an application by selecting the components from a toolbox, configuring the parameters (via the Javabeans framework), and connecting the components together in order to set-up communication channels between the components.
-Please [click here](wiki/VisualAp.wiki) for more information.
+Please [click here](wiki/VisualAp.wiki) and read the [user guide](doc/userguide.pdf) for more information.

 This application has to be compiled and run with Java 8, later versions are currently not supported.